dev4press/gd-bbpress-tools/readme.txt

 The plugin supports BBCodes based on the phpBB implementation.
 Right now, the plugin has 30 BBCodes.

-Included translations: English, Serbian, German.

 = bbPress Plugin Versions =
-GD bbPress Tools 1.9.2 supports bbPress 2.5 or newer.
+GD bbPress Tools 2.0 supports bbPress 2.5 or newer.
 Older bbPress are no longer supported!

 = BuddyPress Support =
-GD bbPress Tools 1.9.2 is tested with BuddyPress 2.6 and newer and it works fine if you enable BuddyPress support in bbPress plugin for Group Forums.
-Make sure you enable JavaScript and CSS Settings Always Include option in the Attachments plugin settings.
+GD bbPress Tools 2.0 is tested with BuddyPress 3.0 using bbPress for Groups forums.
+Make sure you enable JavaScript and CSS Settings Always Include option in the plugin settings.

+= More free dev4Press.com plugins for bbPress =
+* [GD bbPress Attachments](https://wordpress.org/plugins/gd-bbpress-attachments/) - attachments for topics and replies
+* [GD Topic Polls](https://wordpress.org/plugins/gd-topic-polls/) - add polls to the bbPress topics

 = Upgrade to GD bbPress Toolbox Pro =
 Pro version contains many more useful features 10 more BBCodes (including Hide and Spoiler), BBCodes editor toolbar, report topics and replies, SEO features, many more views, notification email control, BBCodes toolbar, great new responsive admin UI, enhanced attachments features and additional widgets.
 For more information: [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/)